Livshitz/Dojo-SDK/README.md

 Inspired from [Dojo halls](https://en.wikipedia.org/wiki/Dojo), where participants are using [Wing Chun Dummy (Mu ren zhuang)](https://en.wikipedia.org/wiki/Mu_ren_zhuang) to learn and practice on dummies before going to real world.
 With Dojo-SDK you can practice real-world and a complete system designs & concepts.
 It is designed to be deterministic and re-playable so you could even test your concepts with unit-tests tools.
 With a few commands on a single [`master`](#examples) handler you can spawn local DB, messages queue, micro-service & orchestrator and a scheduler.
 See in [Dojo-Recipes](https://github.com/Livshitz/Dojo-Recipes) repo system-design challenges in which you can practice and implement using Dojo-SDK.
+And the best part, it can all run within your browser or node environments 🎉.

 ## Features:
 1. ⭐️ Database: CRUD and query operations with multiple persistency options, memory and disk.
 Stores the data on a local JSON file so you can see in real time changes and actually intercept and change values directly and alter the running DB.